 In case a mold release should be used in any way, it is crucial to restrict its usage.

-An excessive amount of mold release will result in the mold release to go into the molded parts.
+An excessive amount of mold release will result in the mold release going into the molded parts.
 This may sustain

 the materials from binding and bring about delamination.